Pink-Crab/Perique_Plugin_Life_Cycle/README.md

 ## Change Log ##
+* 2.0.1 - Reintroduced the getting the base path from the plugin file, if not defined (thanks @hibernius) and updated dev dependencies.
 * 2.0.0 - Updated for Perique V2 and implements the new Module system.
 * 1.0.0 - *skipped*
 * 0.2.1 - Updated dev dependencies and GH pipeline.